Afro-Brazilian feminism: Marcha das Mulheres Negras

-The Current State of Afro-Brazilian Women in Brazil
+Situation in Brazil

 Violence

-According to Mapa da Violencia 2015, Homocido de Mulheres No Brasil, translated by the Root's Fighting Poverty, Plagued by Violence: Why 10,000 Black Women in Brazil Marched for Their Rights, "violence against black women in Brazil increased by 54 percent in 2003 and 2013.
+According to Mapa da Violencia 2015, violence against black women in Brazil increased by 54 percent between 2003 and 2013.
 In 2013 alone, more than 2,800 black women died from violence.
-Violence against white women in the same 10-year period decreased 18 percent."
+Violence against white women in the same 10-year period decreased 18 percent.
 Additionally, of the 60,000 homicides in Brazil each year, more than 40,000 are Afro-Brazilian, meaning black women are losing their family members at a higher rate than white women, and thus suffering greater rates of psychological and emotional trauma than their white counterparts.

-According to Newsweek's Why the Progress Made by Brazil's Activists Might Now Unravel, "of 16 percent of the killings in Rio over the last five years, and from 2010 to 2013, 79 percent of those victims were black".
+According to Newsweek's Why the Progress Made by Brazil's Activists Might Now Unravel, of 16 percent of the killings in Rio over the last five years, and from 2010 to 2013, 79 percent of those victims were black.
 Under the current presidency of Michel Temer, proposals set forth by the Rousseff administration to decrease homicides through targeted police training and monitoring have been discarded.

 Workplace Discrimination

-Statistics from Mapa de Violence 2015 show that on average black women earn approximately 364 dollars per month, "44 percent of the average pay for white men, 75 percent of the pay for black men and 60 percent of the pay for white women".
+Statistics from Mapa de Violence 2015 show that on average black women earn approximately 364 dollars per month, which is 44 percent of the average pay for white men, 75 percent of the pay for black men and 60 percent of the pay for white women.